Jody Cundy: Cycling career

 In 2006, he switched from swimming to cycling, competing at international events in the C4 disability category.
 Winning gold in the kilo in his debut at the 2006 world championships, he repeated this feat in 2007 and 2009 also taking the team sprint title at both events.
 Since switching to cycling he has been based in Manchester where he trains with the Great Britain Cycling squad.

 Representing Great Britain at the 2008 Summer Paralympics in Beijing, Cundy broke the world record on the way to winning the gold in the 1km Time Trial with a time of 1 minute 5.466 seconds.
-This made him one of only a handful of athletes that have become Paralympic champion in two different sports.

 He was selected for the Great Britain team at the 2012 Summer Paralympics.
 He was expected to win gold in the C4/5 Men's 1 km time trial, but slipped shortly after starting, which he argued was due to the starting gate not working properly.
 The technical delegate of the International Cycling Union, Louis Barbeau, disagreed, refusing him a restart.
 Cundy then erupted into a rage, swearing and throwing water bottles.
 He later apologised to the crowd, though made clear that he still disagreed with the decision.

 He won bronze in the C4 men's 4 km pursuit, racing Diego Gomez of Colombia.
 In the first kilometre of the race, he clocked a time of 1:05.317 in the heats, which would have won the 1 km time trial.

 Cundy aimed to qualify for the England team for the 2014 Commonwealth Games, but he abandoned this hope after placing fifth among English competitors and eighth overall in the 1km time trial at the 2013 British National Track Championships, despite setting a new personal best and a world record for the C4 category.
 Subsequently, he won gold at the 2014 UCI Para-cycling Track World Championships in Aguascalientes in the C4 1 km time trial, earning his ninth world title and breaking his own world record with a time of 1:01.466.

 In 2015 and 2016, Cundy remained undefeated in the 1 km TT.
 In addition to his 2016 Kilo Gold Medal, he became a double world champion with British Cycling teams mates Louis Rolfe and Jon-Allan Butterworth winning in a new world record time at the World Championships in Montichari, Italy in March.